-Humans have four types of teeth: incisors, canines, premolars, and molars.
+Humans are a type of animal called a mammal.
+We have four types of teeth: incisors, canines, premolars, and molars.
 Canines are those long, pointy teeth on either side of your incisors.

 Each type of tooth has a different function.